jpillora/grunt-source/README.md

       "repo": "https://github.com/jpillora/grunt-source-web.git"
   }
   ```
-  *Note: The "source" path represents the source Grunt environment, if it's missing it'll clone "repo" there.*
+  *The "source" path represents the source Grunt environment*

 * Then simply run `grunt-source`

   ``` sh
   grunt-source
   ```

-  *Note: On first run, it will also run the `init` task - registered by Grunt Source - which copies the **missing** files from `"source"/init` directory into the current directory, essentially initialising your project.*
+   *If the "source" path doesn't exist, `grunt-source` will
+   clone "repo" into "source", followed by an "npm install" inside the "source"
+   directory, finally, the run the [init task](#init).*

   *You can use `grunt-source` just as you would normally use `grunt`, command line arguments and options work all function*